Large-Scale Clean Water Projects

 WorldServe has long recognized that women and girls are disproportionately affected by water scarcity.
 When water is present, great things can happen, especially in the area of education for girls.
 When girls are finally able to attend school, we want to do everything possible to keep them going!
 A challenge with which many girls struggle is the ability to attend school during their menstrual cycle.
 Inadequate restroom facilities, a lack of hygiene products, and rampant taboos mean that girls in developing countries miss up to four days of school every month.
 As absences add up, girls may fall so far behind that they don’t return.

-Kourts 4 Kids connects athletes in the United States with the mission in Africa by hosting regional outdoor sports tournaments packed with exciting competition, food-truck fare, live music, coaching clinics and player inspiration from professional athletes.
-In partnership with Malcolm Brogdon’s Hoops4Humanity, tournaments are designed to bring amateur athletes, coaches, professional athletes, and teams together to make a difference for children without access to safe places to play.
-The cost of a concrete multi-sport court in Africa is $25,000.
+Kourts 4 Kids connects athletes in the United States with WorldServe’s mission through regional outdoor sports tournaments packed with exciting competition, food-truck fare, live music, coaching clinics, and player inspiration from professional athletes.
+With participation from NBA and WNBA players from Malcolm Brogdon’s Hoops4Humanity, tournaments are designed to bring amateur athletes, coaches, professional athletes, and teams together to make a difference for children without access to safe places to play.
+The cost of a concrete multi-sport court in Africa is approximately $25,000.
 Each regional tournament will be hosted to raise funds to build and maintain courts with two basketball hoops and two soccer nets.
-As we mobilize communities around the US, K4K tournaments will support development, health and safety for children in Tanzania and Kenya.
+As we mobilize communities around the US, K4K tournaments will support development, health, and safety for children in Tanzania and Kenya.

 WorldServe International Projects